sconetto/msa-docs/msa-docs/docs/index.md

-# MSA Docs - Study Case: HR System
+# MSA Docs Study Case: HR System

-In this repository is an instance of the proposal of framework for the documentation of systems built using microservices, as proposed in the article **Microservices Documentation Proposal**[^1].
-Therefore the navigation represents an instance in a case study of the HR system, in which it was tested for framework validation in the article.

-In this framework, the documentation is build according to the desired view.
-The following structure describes how the structure of the documents in this system is arranged according to the strategy of the views:

-- `Solution` - Documentation of the software design solution level.
-- `Modules` - Documentation of individual architecture modules.
-- `Interface` - Documentation of module interfaces and system interactions.

-[^1]: Insert article full text link.
+This study case contains the HR System documentation, which is a fictional human resources system focused on payroll features of the MARVEL[^1] organization.
+In MARVEL, the human resources area is subdivided into three main areas: registration and maintenance of functional records, payment and benefits to employees, and personnel development.

+Despite this focus on payroll, the system has features of the employees registering domain to allow the registration of the employees that will be considered in MARVEL's organization payroll.
+For the system user, the system has two macro requirements:

+1. To function as HR management system, and;

+2. Allow integration of other systems with the data managed on the system.

+This is a web-based system built on the **Microservice Architecture**, consisting of various services and user interfaces, as described in this documentation.
+Despite this modularization, the system is viewed by the user as a single software, so that the modularization is not perceived.

+[^1]: Fictional Organization